Haticezrsln/self-control/README.md

 # self-control

 Self-control.exe uygulamasını çalıştırdığınızda, sorulan soruların cevapları bilgisayarınıza .txt olarak kaydedilir.
 Günlük takip için uygundur.
+Kodun içerisinde ki zamanı kendiniz ayarlayabilirsiniz.

 When you run the self-control.exe application, the answers to the questions asked are saved on your computer as .txt.
 Suitable for daily tracking.
+You can set the time in the code yourself.